Why would you bring your business to Sonora? Good question! Let us give you some very good reasons:

 However, if you are a retail provider in almost any product line, Sonora is worth considering for a location.
 Sonora is in the center of a large area of underserved population.
 Beyond the basics, there are many products that cannot be purchased without a 140 mile round trip to San Angelo.
 Sonora is a hub for underserved towns such as Eldorado, Ozona, Rocksprings that are within 50 miles or less from Sonora.
 It is closer to come here than the nearest large town for shopping by residents in all of those communities.
 Based on actual studies, we believe that a large volume of sales loss is occurring in most of the product lines sought by Sutton County residents.

-So, why would you bring a business to Sonora?
-Because it would be good business to do so!
 Our goal is to do all we can to help you choose SONORA for a business location, find an ideal site, help you navigate the local agencies, help with funding and stand by proudly as you “cut the ribbon” for a successful business in our community.

 Just let us know what additional information we can provide you and how we can help!